Local photo retailer shares heartwarming gift ideas for father figures this Father’s Day

 Although it’s easy to choose safe options such as socks and aftershave, neither has the meaningful impact of a personalised present they can enjoy for years to come.

-To help Newcastle-under-Lyme shoppers find the father figure in their life a treasured present, a local independent photo retailer has shared its top three gift ideas that any dad would love to receive.
+To help Forfar shoppers find the father figure in their life a treasured present, a local independent photo retailer has shared its top three gift ideas that any dad would love to receive.

-Karen Hymas, Owner of 1st Imaging, a PHOTO by Fujifilm partner, on 25 Iron Market in Newcastle-under-Lyme, said: “Father’s Day is the perfect time to show your love and treat your dad – or that special father figure – to something he will adore.
+Craig Robertson, Owner of Forfar Photo Shop, a PHOTO by Fujifilm partner, on 177 East High Street in Forfar, said: “Father’s Day is the perfect time to show your love and treat your dad – or that special father figure – to something he will adore.

 “Using our in-house photo and product printing services, we can offer a wide range of personalised gifts – because nothing beats receiving a personal gift featuring an image of a treasured memory.